Untethered Recordings Using Datalogging Headstages

 Synchronization

-Once the recording session has ended, you will have 2 files: one containing neural data recorded to the headstage SD card, and one containing the environmental record recorded to your local computer.
-These files will be aligned using the RF synchronization signals, which have been saved to both data files.
+Following each untethered recording you will have 2 files: one containing neural data recorded to the headstage SD card, and one containing the environmental data recorded to your local computer.
+These files will be aligned using the RF synchronization signals saved to both data files mentioned above.

 Recording